Simhyeon/gdmarp/docs/meta.md

 * [x] Posix compliant binary
 This was intended for alpine linux usage... however I found that I was extensively using gnu version of awk scripts and sed scripts.
 Thus a sole achievement of this refactor was docker size got slightly smaller.
 (Amount of bash's binary size)

+* [ ] Misc
+  * [x] Migrate from gdt to gddt file extension.
+  * [x] Make simg macro's proportion argument to comply with other sizes or support various formats

 * [x] New macros
   * [x] Basic